What is Computer Science about?

 To be a successful Computer Science student, you will need a curiosity about how things work, and the ability to use mathematics to solve problems creatively.
 Our course starts with the fundamentals of computers and programming, so it is not necessary to have studied these subjects before coming to Oxford.

-As a university subject, Computer Science goes far beyond the IT you can study at school; just as a course on transport engineering would go beyond what you might learn in your driving lessons or a car maintenance class.
+As a university subject, Computer Science goes far beyond the applications you might learn about in school; just as a course on transport engineering would go beyond what you might learn in driving lessons or a car maintenance class.

 Our graduates go on to careers in many fields that need an understanding of computer systems, what they can (and cannot) do, and how to design them: from computer manufacturers and software firms to management consultancy, finance and teaching.
 But whatever you do after leaving Oxford, our Computer Science degree offers you the chance to spend three or four years studying a fascinating subject in one of the world's most beautiful and interesting cities.